 The “therapeutic window” describes the period of time when a medication is effective.
 There is enough medication in your body to control your symptoms, but not too much so that side effects occur.
 Good medication response occurs within the window – outside the window, you might get motor fluctuations (not enough medication) or dyskinesias (too much).
-Levodopa therapy is typically the cause of dyskinesias, but other drugs such as dopamine agonists, An enzyme that inactivates levodopa in the body before it gets to the brain.
+Levodopa therapy is typically the cause of dyskinesias, but other drugs such as A chemical messenger (neurotransmitter) that regulates movement and emotions. agonists, An enzyme that inactivates levodopa in the body before it gets to the brain.
 COMT inhibitors block the work of the enzyme, so more levodopa is available to the brain. inhibitors and MAO-B inhibitors can worsen dyskinesias.

 Because they tend to occur at peak concentrations of levodopa, one management strategy is to reduce dopamine levels.
 This can be done with small decreases in levodopa dosage or by removing other dopaminergic medications (e.g., dopamine agonists, COMT inhibitors or MAO-B inhibitors).